gymcode/TicketApp/README.md

 ## Running the application
 since the backend is already runnning, we can now start up the client section.
-To do that we have to execute this command
+To do that, we have to execute this command
 ```BASH
 # to start up the client server
 $ expo start